Supergraph next steps

 With this architecture, different teams in your organization can each maintain their own subgraph.
 This helps teams work in parallel, because they aren't all contributing to the same single codebase.

-Most supergraphs have multiple variants, each of which represents that supergraph running in a different environment (production, staging, and so on).
+Most supergraphs have multiple variants, each of which represents that supergraph running in a different environment (for example, production, staging, development).

-If your supergraph runs in multiple environments, you sould create a different variant for each.
+If your supergraph runs in multiple environments, you should create a different variant for each.

 Supergraphs use an architecture called Apollo Federation.
 Federation is at its most powerful when your subgraphs share responsibility for some of your schema's types, instead of defining mutually exclusive types and fields.

 To take full advantage of federation features, each of your subgraphs needs to use a GraphQL server library that conforms to the Apollo Federation subgraph specification.
 Fortunately, many popular server libraries do!

 - To check whether your current GraphQL server library supports the subgraph specification, see this article.